snowlance7/SpawnableItems/ThunderStore/ReadMe.md

 *No known issues at this time.
 Should you encounter any problems, please feel free to report them on the github.
 Or dont i dont care.*

 ## Planned Features
-I plan to add custom item spawns for each moon.
+I plan to add custom item spawns for each moon and special items like shotguns and monster drops.

 ## Feedback
 If you have any feedback or suggestions, please feel free to not contact me, im antisocial.